Chrispreethi/Web-Scraping/README.md

 # Web-Scraping
-Code used to scrape the data from Wikipedia infobox
+Code used to scrape the data from Wikipedia infobox from multiple urls at one instance.